EricCICS/WSC-CICSJava/index.md

 ## Accessing the hands-on lab

-Click [here](Remote Desktop Windows.pdf){:target="_blank"} for detailed instruction for accessing the IBM virtual image.
+1) Click [here](Remote Desktop Windows.pdf){:target="_blank"} for detailed instruction on how to access the IBM virtual image that hosts the exercises.
+You'll need to supply your credentials which are obtained by providing your email below on this page.

-Open API 2.0 lab instructions are in the "Exercises for Introduction to z/OS Connect" folder on the virtual environment, and they can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI2){:target="_blank"} to view it locally.
+2) The Open API 2.0 lab booklets are in the "Exercises for Introduction to z/OS Connect" folder on the virtual environment, and they can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI2){:target="_blank"} to view it locally.

-Open API 3.0 lab instructions are in the "Exercises for OpenAPI3" folder the virtual environment, and they can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI3){:target="_blank"} to view it locally.
+3) The Open API 3.0 lab booklets are in the "Exercises for OpenAPI3" folder on the virtual environment, and they can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/OpenAPI3){:target="_blank"} to view it locally.

-The server XML configuration files referenced in the exercises can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/XML%20Samples){:target="_blank"} to view it locally.
+4) The server XML configuration files referenced in the exercises documents can be downloaded from [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/tree/master/XML%20Samples){:target="_blank"} to view it locally.

 ## Remote Sytem Credentials